AdamWongCH/analytics-thinking/11-Social Network Analytics (Extension)/lesson.md

 ### Degree Centrality

-→ number of direct connections
+* number of direct connections
-→ identifies active or popular nodes
+* identifies active or popular nodes

 ---

 ### Betweenness Centrality

-→ how often a node connects different parts of the network → identifies **bridges** between groups
+* how often a node connects different parts of the network
+* identifies **bridges between groups**

 > Not all important nodes are the most connected.
 > Some are important because they connect others.